quantumlib/Cirq/docs/dev/modules.md

 1. Create the folder structure above, copy the files based on an existing module
     1. LICENSE should be the same
-    2. README.rst will be the documentation that appears in PyPi
+    2. README.md will be the documentation that appears in PyPi
     3. setup.py should specify an `install_requires` configuration that has `cirq-core=={module.version}` at the minimum
 2. Setup JSON serialization for each top level python package